-- ∇ Canadian company listed on TSX Venture Exchange under the symbol DMI, and on OTC market OTCQB under the symbol DMIFF. - ∇ Supplier of rough diamonds to the world market with established industry relationships and an experienced management team. - □ Long-Term strategic alliance and financing with world famous New York based Tiffany & Co.
-Tiffany's owns 3,022,827 common shares of the Company. - Krone-Endora at Venetia project acquired from De Beers represents a rare late-stage opportunity, with the potential for near-term production and longterm growth. - ∇ Cash flowing from trial mining underway, current exercises are aimed at aiding the Company in arriving at initial production decisions in near-term. - ∇ Positioned as one of the few companies with potential to supply rough diamonds to the world market at a time when rough diamond demand is expected to exceed supply due to declining output from existing sources and a lack of new discoveries.
+- ▽ Listed on TSX-V Exchange (symbol DMI), OTCQB (symbol DMIFF). - ▽ Supplier of rough diamonds to world market Well established industry relationships Experienced management team. - ✓ Long-Term strategic alliance & financing with world famous Tiffany & Co.
+Tiffany is significant shareholder of Company. - ✓ Krone-Endora at Venetia acquired from De Beers Late-stage opportunity cash flowing - Significant long-term growth potential. - ∇ Cash flow from Trial Mining underway Current exercises aimed at supporting / determination of initial production decisions in near-term. - One of the few companies with potential to supply rough diamonds at a time when demands are expected to quickly exceed supply due to declining output from existing sources and a lack of new discoveries. - ∇ Attractive capital structure.